JMNetwalker/PerfCollector/README.md

 # PerfCollector
 Performance Collector Checker.
-This Powershell script has been designed with a main idea check the main topics that could impact in your database performance.
+This Powershell script has been designed with a main idea check the main topics that could impact in your database(s) performance.
+Could be possible to use for **Single Azure SQL Database, Azure SQL Elastic Pool or Azure SQL Managed Instance**.
 [Additional Information](https://techcommunity.microsoft.com/t5/azure-database-support-blog/lesson-learned-195-performance-health-self-check-for-azure-sql/ba-p/3277878) In this [Video](https://youtu.be/vg6S4He0rxY) you could find out more information how to use this PowerShell Script.

 - **Check if the statistics**